 The COVID-19 pandemic saw a number of media organisations come up with innovative ideas to quell the spread of misinformation by ensuring fact-checked information was available in a number of languages.
 BBC Africa launched a minute-long broadcast that aimed to provide an educational aspect as well as provide the audience with updated information.
 This broadcast segment was also published on the phone app of mobile company MTN.
 However, in line with global trends, the pandemic adversely affected advertising spend in Nigeria, with analysts forecasting that Nigerian newspapers may be forced to cut about 10% of staff.5

 Independent radio network Dandal Kura International reported that it had cut salaries – for some people by as much as 80% – and at least a third of the staff were instructed not to attend work due to pandemic-related cuts in advertising spend.
-Punch reduced its newspaper page count from 48 to 32 pages, and retrenched workers or cut their salaries.
+Punch reduced its newspaper page count from 48 to 32 pages, and retrenched workers.
 The Nation cut 100 of its staff, a 20% reduction.

 There are many other examples of what is a drastic cut in income for journalists, and a decline in media resources, with the Nigeria Union of Journalists pointing out that only state-owned outlets were relatively unaffected.
 This is an unequal dynamic between independent journalism and state-controlled media and is not an environment currently conducive to the thriving of a free press.

 Code for Africa

 Editor's note.
 After being provided with new evidence, we have removed the assertion that 'Punch' had to cut staff salaries for the reported period.